Deathstalker II: Production

+Development

-Roger Corman had a deal to make several sword and sorcery films in Argentina in a coproduction deal with Aries Cinematográfica Argentina, of which Deathstalker II was the last.
+Roger Corman had a deal to make several sword and sorcery films in Argentina in a co-production deal with Aries Cinematográfica Argentina, of which Deathstalker II was the last.
 Corman asked Jim Wynorski, who had just made Chopping Mall (1986) for Corman, to direct it.
-Wynorski said Corman was upset that he did not get the chance to produce Conan the Barbarian (1982): "he should have done Conan, but he didn’t, someone else did it and he said 'I’m gonna copy it', so that’s what he did."
+Wynorski said Corman was upset that he did not get the chance to produce Conan the Barbarian (1982): "He should have done Conan, but he didn’t, someone else did it and he said 'I’m gonna copy it', so that’s what he did."

 Casting

 Wynorski cast several actors he had worked with before, including John Terlesky.
 Terlesky was dating Monique Gabrielle at the time, and he had also dated Toni Naples, and both were chosen for the cast.
 Wynorski also hired John LaZar because he had been in Beyond the Valley of the Dolls (1970).

-Wynorski described working with Maria Socas, who had already starred in The Warrior and the Sorceress (1984; the second sword-and-sorcery film Corman produced in Argentina), the following way: "Maria Socas was/is a very sweet person, she was trying to do the role [the Amazon Queen] serious, and finally I just said: 'play it serious and we’ll do comedy around you'."
+Wynorski described working with Maria Socas, who had already starred in The Warrior and the Sorceress (1984)—the second sword and sorcery film Corman produced in Argentina—the following way: "Maria Socas was/is a very sweet person, she was trying to do the [Amazon queen] role serious, and finally I just said, 'play it serious and we’ll do comedy around you'."

 Monique Gabrielle later described the film as her favorite:

 It was a very difficult shoot, in a way, because we were shooting in Argentina and our script had a lot of stunts that couldn't be done with the limitations they had down there.
 It wasn't safe and there were a lot of problems.
 I almost got dropped into a pot of water, which, luckily, wasn't boiling (it was supposed to be).
 But, besides all that, it was really my favorite because I loved the role I played.
 I got to play dual characters.

-Wynorski said "it took a lot from me" to get Gabrielle to play comedy: "she had more apogee for playing the evil queen, but I said 'you have to play yourself', which is very sweet, and 'you have to play [it] as a funny, you know, waif', and she did, she did a good job."
+Wynorski said "it took a lot from me" to get Gabrielle to play comedy: "She had more apogee for playing the evil queen, but I said 'you have to play yourself', which is very sweet, and 'you have to play [it] as a funny, you know, waif', and she did, she did a good job."